chadac/golang/src/cmd/compile/README.md

 layout, which assigns stack offsets to local variables, and pointer liveness analysis, which computes which on-stack pointers are live at each GC safe point.

-At the end of the SSA generation phase, Go functions have been transformed into a series of obj.Prog instructions.
+At the end of the SSA generation phase, Golang functions have been transformed into a series of obj.Prog instructions.
 These are passed to the assembler (`cmd/internal/obj`), which turns them into machine code and writes out the final object file.
 The object file will also contain reflect data, export data,